Max Talmey: Universal language: Esperanto and Gloro

-Competent in several languages and aware of problems of exact translations, he also supported the development of Esperanto, and claimed that he was the first who brought this language to the United States.
+Competent in several languages and aware of problems of exact translations, Talmey also supported the development of Esperanto, and claimed that he was the first who brought this language to the United States.
 In 1905 he founded the Esperanto Society of New York and became its first President.
-In 1906 he published first grammar of Esperanto in the US, but by 1907 he got disappointed in that language and resigned from the Esperanto Society.
+In 1906 he published the first grammar of Esperanto in the US, but by 1907 he became disappointed in the language and resigned from the Esperanto Society.

 Talmey thought that Esperanto was flawed:

 In a letter to the editor of the New York Times, he described some of the problems of universal languages.
 "I have been studying painstakingly the 300 years' history of an auxiliary language for twenty years.
 The auxiliary international language must be absolutely neutral and extremely easy to learn to write and to speak.
 These two requirements exclude all natural languages".
 He found two important faults with Esperanto.
 First, an international language must contain types that can be printed anywhere.
 However, Esperanto contains five unusual symbols that are not found in any natural language.
 Second, the international language must be mellifluous.
 "The sound of Esperanto is nothing short of repugnant".
 Although Esperanto had some success in practice, Talmey felt these defects doomed it.

 After transitioning from Esperanto, Talmey started to embrace Ido, but soon lost interest in it.
 By 1924 Talmey constructed his own language, Arulo (Auxiliary Rational Universal Language), later renamed Gloro (gloto racionoza: rational language, so called in Gloro), which can be regarded as offspring of Esperanto and Novial.
-Talmey intended Gloro more as a "model language" for precise exchange of ideas, such as the explanation of relativity to laymen, then another general purpose international language like Esperanto.
-That exactness was to be achieved by the requirement that each word, that can exist in Gloro, have precise and unique meaning.
-So multi-meaning words in natural languages, like solution in English, would have different distinct corresponding words in Gloro, one for each meaning.
-He performed public readings of works translated into Gloro, which had similarities to Latin and Spanish.
+Talmey intended Gloro more as a "model language" for precise exchange of ideas, such as the explanation of relativity to laymen, than another general purpose international language like Esperanto.
+That exactness was to be achieved by the requirement that each word existing in Gloro has a precise and unique meaning.
+Thus multi-meaning words in natural languages, like solution in English, would have different distinct corresponding words in Gloro, one for each meaning.
+Talmey performed public readings of works translated into Gloro, which had similarities to Latin and Spanish.
 Talmey praised Gloro as a language of "extreme simplicity, no rules of grammar, and a pleasant sound".

-Talmey presented Gloro in 1937 to the Jewish Club in New York.
+Talmey presented Gloro in 1937 to the Jewish Club in New York:

 Einstein was in the audience when Talmey introduced the language.
 The New York Times reported the event: "A new language was added last night to New York's babel of tongues when Dr. Max Talmey read parts of President Roosevelt's speech at Buenos Aires translated into Gloro".
 An example of Gloro was provided, along with an English translation: "The eye saw fields devastated and on them the war's many victims mutilated, slaughtered". ("La okulo vidis agri devastita e sur oli la militof mult viktimi mutilita okcidita".)